MilenaPetkanova/spomenik/README.md

 ## Project brief

-- **Working title:** Spomenik
+- Working title: Spomenik
-- **Problems than it solves: ** Scattering our chilren's photoes and video though devices and social medias.
-Forgetting great stories we'll want to share with them in the future.
+- Solving the following problems: Scattering our chilren's photoes and video though devices and social medias.
+Forgetting great stories we'll want to share with them in the future
-- **Purpose: ** Store and share memories
+- Purpose: Store and share memories
-- **Target: ** Parents mostly
+- Target: Parents mostly

 ## Tech stask